microsoft/generative-ai-for-beginners/12-designing-ux-for-ai-applications/README.md

 ## Assignment

-Take any apps you've built so far, consider implementing the below steps in your app:
+Take any AI apps you've built so far, consider implementing the below steps in your app:

-- **Pleasent**.
-Consider how you can make your app more pleasent.
-Are you adding explanations everywhere, are you encouraging the user to explore.
+* **Pleasant:** Consider how you can make your app more pleasant.
+Are you adding explanations everywhere, are you encouraging the user to explore?
 How are you wording your error messages?

-- **Usability**.
-Building a web app.
+* **Usability:** Building a web app.
 Make sure your app is navigable by both mouse and keyboard.

-- **Trust and transparency**.
-Don't trust the AI completely and it's output, consider how you would add a human to the process ot verify the output.
+* **Trust and transparency:** Don't trust the AI completely and it's output, consider how you would add a human to the process ot verify the output.
 Also consider and implement other ways to achieve trust and transparency.

-## Challenge: create a user experience of how users would opt-in and opt-out data collection in the AI application.
+* **Control:** Give the user control of the data they provide to the application.
+Implement a way a user can opt-in and opt-out data collection in the AI application.

 <!-- ## [Post-lecture quiz](quiz-url) -->

-## Congratulations, you have finished this course!
+## Congratulations, you have finished this course

 Want to learn more about designing UX for AI Applications?
 Go to the [contiuned learning page](../13-continued-learning/README.md) to find other great resources on this topic.

 Congratulation, you have completed this course!
 The building should not stop here.
 Hopefully you have been inspired to start building your own Generative AI startup.
 Head over to the [Microsoft Founders Hub](https://www.microsoft.com/en-us/startups) and apply for the program to recieve support on your journey.